rssalessio/PyDeePC/README.md

 ## Requirements

 - Python 3.7
-- Numpy, Scipy, CVXPY, Matplotlib, Jupyter (to run the examples)
+- Numpy, Scipy, CVXPY, Matplotlib, Ecos, Jupyter (to run the examples)

+You can find a list of libraries in `requirements.txt`

 ## Installation

-Use the `setup.py` file to install the library (execute the command `pip install .`)
+Use the `setup.py` file to install the library (execute the command `pip install .`).

 ## Usage/Examples